joris-calvat/superheroes/README.md

 ## In this project

-- application created from scratch
+- single page application created from scratch
+- routed application (react-router-dom & expressJs)
 - secured server side api calls
-- routed application (react-router-dom & expressJs)
 - scripts to automatically relaunch the server and rebuild client in dev mode
-- use of materialUi
+- use of materialUi & responsive design

 ## Config file